Cheekpoint: History

 Cheekpoint and the lands which surrounded it were owned of the Aylward family from Bristol, who had been granted 7000 acres of pastureland by King Henry II in 1177.
 They held it until Oliver Cromwell dispossessed them in 1649 when they refused to renounce Catholicism.
 Cromwell then gave the property to one of his officers, a Captain William Bolton.
-In 1783, Cornelius Bolton (1751–1829) built Faithlegg House after he had inherited the Faithlegg Estate from his father in 1779.
+In 1783, Cornelius Bolton (1751–1829) built Faithlegg House after he inherited estate lands at Faithlegg from his father in 1779.

 Cornelius Bolton was a very progressive landlord and he was very interested in helping his tenants to progress.
 He built the pier at the nearby village of Cheekpoint and then he built a textile factory, a rope factory and a hotel.
 However these enterprises failed and he went bankrupt in 1819.
 This was largely due to the mail packet station to Milford Haven in Wales being transferred to Dunmore East in 1818.

 Sleater's Topography of Ireland, published in 1806, has the following reference:- "Bolton, formerly called Cheekpoint, cotton factory and hoisery, established by Mr. Bolton.
 A most commodious Inn for passengers in the packets to and from Milford Haven in Pembrokershire."
 An earlier writer refers to it - "Mr. Cornelius Bolton lives very retired in the country and has employed a considerable part of his fortune in building a large village where he has established several important manufactures, particularly looms.
 The industry which he encourages in his colony renders it probable that his expense will be repaid him, and that it will become an object of utility to the public and of profit to him although suggested by motives of humanity".